cml815/do/tempMd/services.md

 Creating a winning proposal is a long, arduous process.
 Proposal submissions often are hundreds (even thousands!) of pages.
 We take over much of the burden, so you can focus on your work, family and life.

 We help our clients describe their projects and their value in a credible and compelling way.
 By pulling from our past experience and research, we can give concrete advice on what funders want.
-Also, we execute the proposal writing and attachment creation with the full involvement of the client team.
+Also, we create proposals, budgets and attachments with your involvement as director.

 Specifics on how we help